sdhealthconnect/leap-fhir-seed-data/README.md

 ````

 **Step #2** Install Postman
-Download and install Postman desktop for you OS at postman.com.
-They provide a "Free" community addition plan for up to 3 team members
+- Download and install Postman desktop for your OS platform at postman.com.
+Postman.com provides a "Free" community addition plan for up to 3 team members.

 **Step #3** Setup Postman
 - Create a workspace for this activity.
 Name it LEAP.